Provincial status report

 Latest news

-Support for Saskatchewan, Ontario, Manitoba, and Alberta
+Support for Saskatchewan, Ontario and Manitoba

 Active fires by region